-In March 2020, the World Health Organization declared the global novel coronavirus disease (COVID-19) outbreak a pandemic.
-The Company cannot at this time predict the specific extent, duration, or full impact that the COVID-19 pandemic will have on its financial condition and operations, including ongoing and planned clinical trials.
+The Company cannot at this time predict the specific extent, duration, or full impact that the ongoing COVID-19 pandemic will have on its financial condition and operations, including ongoing and planned clinical trials.
 The impact of the COVID-19 pandemic on the financial performance of the Company will depend on future developments, including the duration and spread of the pandemic and related governmental advisories and restrictions.
 These developments and the impact of the COVID-19 pandemic on the financial markets and the overall economy are highly uncertain.
-If the financial markets and/or the overall economy are impacted for an extended period, the Company's results may be adversely affected.
+If business conditions, financial markets and/or the overall economy are impacted for an extended period, the Company's results may be adversely affected.